leapdao/leapdao-website/src/blog/content/Testnet-Zeta-Burial.md

 Zeta survived extortion by Steven's watchtower and Evgenii's performance tests.

 One minute, Zeta was the warm center that the life of LeapDAO crowded around, and the next moment, it was a pile of code.
-After Pinkiebell's spending condition shot, the amazing miracle of consensus failure manifested.
+After Pinkiebell's spending condition shot, the amazing miracle of consensus failure.

 ## What had happened before